cgoehl/circuit-web-synth-editor/README.md

 | ---------- | --- | - | -- | -- | - | -- | -- | - | - | --- |
 | 0x00000000 | 240 | 0 | 32 | 41 | 1 | 96 | 64 | 0 | 0 | 247 |

+midi-in:

+Patch data as described into the patch file part.

 ## Store patch data on Circuit

 midi-out: